 Collaborators like you may do such things as:

 The Collaborators tab allows App Collaborators to manage which members of the team are allowed to configure a Slack app.

 The team member that created the application (maybe that's you?) is also automatically made an App Collaborator.
 After another Collaborator is assigned, the application creator may "leave" or be removed from the app's list of collaborators.

-You may also assign your team's single or multi-channel guests as App Collaborators.
+You may also assign your workspace's single or multi-channel guests as App Collaborators.
 These guests cannot delete a Slack app, nor modify your carefully pruned roster of co-conspirators.

 Hovering over a Collaborator under Team members who can edit this app reveals buttons allowing app Collaborators to remove their fellow collaborators from the app, or for the currently signed in Collaborator to Leave the esteemed list of fellow App Collaborators.

 Your team's friendly Slackbot will dispatch messages to fellow team Collaborators as changes to the roster are made — or in the unlikely event that a Slack app is deleted.